 Their second destination after arriving in the Twin Cities was the Leonian Monadic Temple.
-It was located at the exact point where the east and west halves met, and it resided within the Monadic District of the city.
+It was located within the Monadic District at the exact point where the east and west halves of the city met.
 The streets within the district were clean and cobblestone.
 The buildings were pure white.
 There was not a single piece of trash on the ground, and there was not a beggar in sight.

 The Leonian temple was large, consisting of a raised platform from which multiple pillars sprouted.
 The pillars were long and thick, supporting an extended roof that was carved with unfamiliar symbols.